 This is a partnered post.

 When your friends talk about having babies, it is really quite exciting.
 Dreaming of ten little fingers and toes that will soon be in the world.
 Planning nurseries, talking about where you want to take them, and imagining their whole lives for them.
 However, it isn’t as easy for some couples as it is for others, and some might find that their journey to having a baby is a little longer or more complicated.
+The good news is that with the help of fertility treatments like the ones offered by Cryos International, your friends can make their dreams of starting a family come true.

 But you can be a source of support, encouragement, and love when they need it – here is how.